Ready to get ahead? Awesome.

 Will I be able to participate in athletics?

-High School students are eligible to participate in athletics through their senior year.
-Learners are not eligible to participate in athletics at Delta College or High School during their fifth year.
+High School students are eligible to participate in high school athletics through their senior year.

-Follow these steps to begin taking classes at Delta College.
+Follow the Dual Enrollment Checklist (PDF) to begin taking classes at Delta College.

 All students should meet with their high school counselor or designated high school official to discuss eligibility and dual enrollment opportunities.
 Once approved, the Tuition Authorization Form will be filled out by your high school guidance counselor with you and your parent/guardian's signature is required.